COORDINATOR SPECIAL PROGRAMS HEALTH SERVICES II, Mental Health

 Main Purpose of Job

 Education: Possession of a bachelor’s degree from an accredited college or university in nursing, social work, psychology, education, counseling or a related field.
-A copy of your transcript must be attached to the application.

 Experience: Two years of professional experience in health services, one year of which must have been in the option for which application is made.